unixpi/probabilistic-programming-QT/README.md

 They are, at their core, deeply inelegant (and rather stupid) black-box solutions.
 In short, they don't know what they don't know.
 See https://www.youtube.com/watch?v=XaQu7kkQBPc and https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/

-In contrast, probabilistic programming uses beautiful and elegant methods from probability theory to automate machine learning in a way that allows the user to quantify uncertainty.
+In contrast, probabilistic programming uses beautiful and elegant concepts from probability theory to automate machine learning in a way that allows the user to quantify uncertainty.

 The ultimate challenge for probabilistic programming is to make markov chain monte-carlo methods as reliable as stochastic gradient descent now is for deep networks.